Symas/containers/README.md

 If you've not tried running your container with `SYMAS_DEBUG` set to `true` then you might try that first, this container is primed to give you the information you need to debug issues yourself.
 Also, please take a look at our [knowledge base](https://kb.symas.com/) if going to the [OpenLDAP site](https://openldap.org/) and reading the [documentation](https://openldap.org/doc/), the [quick start guide](https://openldap.org/doc/admin26/quickstart.html), and the detailed [manual pages](https://openldap.org/software/man.cgi) didn't help.
 [What we publish](https://repo.symas.com) is what we provide inside the [containers](https://github.com/symas/containers) we provide to you, everything is open-source.

 Of course, you can always call us at: +1.650.963.7601 or email [sales](mailto:sales@symas.com) or [support](mailto:support@symas.com) teams directly with questions.
 More on our support offerings can be [found on our website](https://www.symas.com/symas-tech-support).
-We're also available on the Symas Discord [#openldap](https://discord.gg/t6upYQDx2) channel and chat with us directly.

 Reach out to us, we're here to help.